samunderwood/bulk-rank-retrieval-tool/README.md

 ## Usage

-### Public Deployment (Streamlit Cloud)

-1. Visit the deployed app
-2. Enter your DataForSEO login and password in the sidebar
-3. Credentials are verified automatically
-4. Configure your search parameters
-5. Enter keywords and click "Run"

-### Local Development

 Run the application:
 ```bash
 streamlit run app.py
 ```

-Then navigate to `http://localhost:8501` in your browser and enter your credentials in the sidebar.
+Then navigate to `http://localhost:8501` in your browser.

 ### Live Mode
 - Immediate results for each keyword